joelengt/tabi/readme.md

 - Config DB, ENV

-   If you want to work with db, (NoSql, SQL), you need config conexion your local and production(required for deploy)
+   If you want to work with db, (NoSql, SQL), you need config conexion your local and production(required for deploy), all the confing is insite *./config* file.

    * Config ENV